Homeopathy 4 EveryoneHomeopathy ForumsHomeopathy GroupsInternational Seminars CalendarAudio LecturesVideo LecturesPosology ProHomeopathy Crosswords

 We were moving house and that is the reason why I couldn’t write sooner and why I’m in a hurry now!!!!

 You’re moving the house?
-Is it in the wrong place?
-Don’t they get The Supremes in Iran?
+Was it in the wrong place?
+Don’t they play The Supremes in Iran?

 The remedy is: RHUS TOXICODENDRON (rhus-tox.)